robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 ```
 All of the results will be stored in the `./Data/` directory.
 Each result will
 be identified by its dataset, upscaling factor, and the name of the model.

+We also created a separate driver file named `test_bicubic.py`, which will
+produce results using the bicubic interpolation baseline found in our paper.
+To produce the bicubic interpolation results, simply run the following command:

+`python test_bicubic.py`

 ### License
 [MIT](https://github.com/robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/blob/main/LICENSE)